Pat Buchanan 2000 presidential campaign: Trade

 Buchanan called the World Trade Organization an "embryonic monster" and expressed his support for protestors at the 1999 Seattle WTO protests.

 As in his two previous runs, Buchanan made his opposition to free trade agreements a central issue to his campaign.
 In A Republic, Not an Empire, Buchanan argues that the United States should lessen its dependence on trade.
 This stance aligned him with that of labor unions; Hoffa, while declining to formally endorse Buchanan, commended his position on trade agreements.
 In November 1999, Buchanan voiced support for the World Trade Organization protests in Seattle, and himself opposed the WTO by arguing that it was an "embryonic monster" that threatened national sovereignty, enabled human rights abuses, and lessened Americans' job security.
 His position aligned him with environmental organizations.
 He also suggested that his views on trade had won him support among some minority communities, stating in an NPR interview that "These manufacturing jobs in America that I'm trying to save aren't for Pat Buchanan.
 They're not for people in graduate schools.
 They're the road to the middle class for kids who quit school after high school maybe because they got into a little bit of trouble, or maybe because they want to, or they're tired of school."
 His opposition to free trade was in line with the views he expressed during his prior campaigns: in 1996, he had referred to corporations as "amoral behemoths" concerned only with their "bottom line", and added that "if they shut down factories here to open overseas, they will pay a price for the readmission of their goods into America's market."

 Buchanan also voiced opposition to normalizing trade relations with China, arguing that their human rights abuses should disqualify them from privileged status, and suggesting that unions would be harmed by increased trade.
 His stance was likened to that of Bernie Sanders, then a congressman from Vermont; at a Teamsters rally in April 2000, Buchanan announced that he would tell Chinese trade negotiators that "You stop persecuting Christians, you stop threatening my country, or you guys have sold your last pair of chopsticks in any mall in the United States".
 His views differed from those of trade unions on some other issues, however: he opposed large increases to the minimum wage or the implementation of a universal health care program.

 Foreign policy

 Foreign aid

-Buchanan proposed that the International Monetary Fund and World Bank should reimburse the United States for the latter's foreign aid loans which hadn't been repaid, referring to the two institutions as "globalist institutions who deceived us when they said the loans were good".
+Buchanan proposed that the International Monetary Fund and World Bank should reimburse the United States for the latter's foreign aid loans which had not been repaid, referring to the two institutions as "globalist institutions who deceived us when they said the loans were good".